Travelers' information station: Low-power FM stations

-In 2000 the FCC began authorizing non-commercial Low Power FM (LPFM) stations, which are not formally a part of the TIS/HAR service, although in a few cases stations have been adapted to serve a similar function.
+In 2000, the FCC began authorizing non-commercial Low Power FM (LPFM) stations, which are not formally a part of the TIS/HAR service, although in a few cases stations have been adapted to serve a similar function.
 LPFM stations operate with up to 100 watts and generally have somewhat larger service areas than TIS stations on the AM band, and also avoid the increased nighttime interference from distant stations which affects AM band stations.
 However, in contrast to the TIS service, there are only limited "filing window" periods to apply for permission to build an LPFM station, and these stations are required to produce up to 8 hours of new programming each day, and also in certain instances to share airtime with other licensees.

 LPFM examples include WTUS-LP in Tuscaloosa, Alabama, originally operated by the Tuscaloosa Tourism and Sports Commission before being transferred in 2016 to the Tuscaloosa City Board of Education, and WGEO-LP in Georgetown, South Carolina, which is operated by the Georgetown City Fire Department.
 State and local governments may also create state-wide networks to provide non-commercial public safety information via radio using LPFM stations.
 Colorado has a statewide network of LPFMs used in this manner, while many other state, county, or local governments use one or more stations.

 Europe

-In France information is provided at 107.7 MHz FM along selected autoroutes.
-In Italy most highways are covered by RAI's Isoradio network, broadcasting in most areas on 103.3 MHz.
+In France, information is provided on 107.7 MHz FM along selected autoroutes.
+In Italy, most highways are covered by RAI's Isoradio network, broadcasting in most areas on 103.3 MHz.
 In Germany and the former Yugoslavia, highways and motorways are provided with traffic information by radio, although the original systems have been largely replaced.